-More laughter from the crowd and he felt his cheeks warm.
-At thirty, Marilou was four years older than him, but she looked closer to twenty.
+More laughter from the crowd, and he felt his cheeks warm.
+At thirty, Marilou was four years older than him, but she looked closer to twenty years old.
 “Ms. Roselle, I know you’re not my momma’s generation.
 I doubt that you could even get into the casino without security asking you to prove you’re over twenty-one.”

 Laughter erupted from the audience.